nichnet/GBDK-Image-Generator/README.md

 ### Encoding Images as Hexidecimal Data

-<b>Images to encode should only be 8x8, 8x16, 16x16, or 32x32, and contain the RGB values mentioned previously above.</b>
+<b>Images to encode should only be 8x8, 8x16, 16x16, or 32x32 in size, and contain the RGB values mentioned previously above.</b>

 ```python
 py gbtdimg.py -e [image path] [label name]
 #py gbtdimg.py -e path/to/heart.png MyHeartLabel
 ```

-The result is a C source and header file containging the hex data, e.g.:
+The result is a C source and header file containing the hex data, e.g.:

 ```
 0x6C,0x6C,0xFE,0x92,0xD6,0xAA,0xC6,0xBA,